sgibson91/binderhub-deploy/README.md

 ### Retrieving deployment output from Azure

 When Binderhub is deployed using the blue button or with a local container, output logs, yaml files, and ssh keys are pushed to an Azure storage account to preserve them once the container exits.
-The storage account is created in the same resource group as the AKS cluster, and files are pushed into a storage blob named 'deployOutput'.
+The storage account is created in the same resource group as the AKS cluster, and files are pushed into a storage blob within the account.

+Both the storage blob name and the storage account name are derived from the name you gave to your BinderHub instance, but may be modified and/or have a random seed appended.
+To find the storage account name, navigate to your resource group by selecting 'Resource Groups' in the leftmost pant of the [Azure Portal](https://portal.azure.com/), then clicking on the resource group containing your BinderHub instance.
+Along with any pre-existing resources (if you re-used an existing resource group) you should see three new resources: a container instance, a Kubernetes service, and a storage account.

+Make a note of the name of the storage account (referred to in the following commands as ACCOUNT_NAME) then select this storage account.
+In the new pane that opens, select 'Blobs' from the 'Services' section.
+You should see a single blob listed.
+Make a note of the name of this blob, which will be 'BLOB_NAME' in the following commands.

 The Azure CLI can be used to fetch files from the blob.
-You will need to know the name of your BinderHub instance, referred to as 'BINDERHUB_NAME' in the following commands.
 Files are fetched into a local directory, which must already exist, referred to as 'OUTPUT_DIRECTORY' in the following commands.

 To fetch all files:

 ```
-  az storage blob download-batch --account-name <BINDERHUB_NAME> --source deployOutput --pattern "*" -d "<OUTPUT_DIRECTORY>"
+  az storage blob download-batch --account-name <ACCOUNT_NAME> --source <BLOB_NAME> --pattern "*" -d "<OUTPUT_DIRECTORY>"
 ```

 The pattern can be used to fetch particular files, for example all log files:

 ```
-  az storage blob download-batch --account-name <BINDERHUB_NAME> --source deployOutput --pattern "*.log" -d "<OUTPUT_DIRECTORY>"
+  az storage blob download-batch --account-name <ACCOUNT_NAME> --source <BLOB_NAME> --pattern "*.log" -d "<OUTPUT_DIRECTORY>"
 ```

 To fetch a single file, specify 'REMOTE_FILENAME' for the name of the file in blob storage, and 'LOCAL_FILENAME' for the filename it will be fetched into:

 ```
-  az storage blob download --account-name <BINDERHUB_NAME> --container-name deployOutput --name <REMOTE_FILENAME> --file <LOCAL_FILENAME>
+  az storage blob download --account-name <ACCOUNT_NAME> --container-name <BLOB_NAME> --name <REMOTE_FILENAME> --file <LOCAL_FILENAME>
 ```

 For full documentation, see the (az storage blob documentation)[https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest].